BG3-Community-Library-Team/bg3-community/Tutorials/dialogue-files-tutorial.md

 ## **WHAT ARE DIALOGUE TIMELINE FILES?**

-Dialogue timeline files are files that control the timing of all elements required to play dialogue and cinematics, including (but not limited to) the actual voice lines, character animations, the emotions the characters use, camera angles and shot changes, and sound effects.
-They control all aspects of dialogue that require full animation and timing—which does not include moments where your character picks dialogue options!
-Those are covered in the DialogBinary files, which I'll be explaining more later.

-These files are not just how dialogue is handled, by the way; cutscenes are actually strings of cinematics, which can be edited within these files!

 First, though, I want to get into the timeline files.
 These are very lengthy and complicated files, and you will absolutely need to use a script to update the start and endtimes of anything you add to them.
 I’ll be covering mine when I get into how to work with the files in earnest!